The Council recognises the key importance of safeguarding vulnerable individuals/groups and of raising awareness.

 Modern Slavery Transparency Statement

-Section 54 of the Modern Slavery Act requires the Council to publish a statement of the steps it has taken to ensure that slavery and human trafficking is not taking place in any of its supply chains, or in any part of its business.
+Visit the legislation website for information on Section 54 of the Modern Slavery Act which requires the Council to publish a statement of the steps it has taken to ensure that slavery and human trafficking is not taking place in any of its supply chains, or in any part of its business.